bahmoudd/arch-install-guide/README.md

 ## Creating the Arch installation medium <a name="creating-boot-medium"></a>

-Firstly, get the EFI ISO file from [the official Arch Linux website](https://archlinux.org/download/) or [the website for the community-maintained 32-bit Arch Linux OS](https://www.archlinux32.org/download/) either through torrenting it, or using of the mirrorlinks.\
+Firstly, get the ISO file from [the official Arch Linux website](https://archlinux.org/download/) or [the website for the community-maintained 32-bit Arch Linux OS](https://www.archlinux32.org/download/) either through torrenting it, or using one of the mirrorlinks.\
 You'll need to use software such as [Ventoy](https://www.ventoy.net/en/download.html), [Rufus](https://rufus.ie/en/) or [BalenaEtcher](https://etcher.balena.io/#download-etcher).
 The instructions on how to use such software can be found within their websites.

 ## Entering the boot menu <a name="entering-boot-menu"></a>

 Once the ISO has been written to a storage medium (that could be a USB thumb drive, SD card .etc), you'll need to go into your computers boot options through the firmware interface.
-To do so, follow the instructions below, based on your Operating System.
+To do so, follow the instructions below, based on your current operating system (not the operating system you want to install, which is, obviously, Arch Linux).

 <details>
  <summary><h3>Windows</h3></summary>